Can Cats Eat Cooked Chicken Bones? Cooked Vs. Raw [Explained]

 4. Talk to Your Vet

-Your cat should only eat things that a veterinarian has vetted.
+Your cat should only eat things that a veterinarian has recommended.
 This is crucial if your cat suffers from any particular medical issues.

 Advice Before Feeding Your Cat Raw Chicken Bones